xh-dev-py/py-project-utils/README.md

 `python -m xh_py_project_versioning --patch` \
 In case current version is `0.0.1`, the updated version will be `0.0.2-dev+000`

+To prompt the dev version to official version use command.
+`python -m xh_py_project_versioning -r`.
+Through the command, version `0.0.2-dev+000` will be prompt to `0.0.2` official versioning.

 Base on current version, update the patch number directly `python -m xh_py_project_versioning --patch -d` \
 In case current version is `0.0.1`, the updated version will be `0.0.2`